apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 That is, the hsync/hflush operations are not guaranteed to write all the pending data until the file is finally closed.

-For this reason, the local fileystem accessed via `file://` URLs does not support `Syncable` unless `setWriteChecksum(false)` was called on that FileSystem instance so as to disable checksum creation.
+For this reason, the local filesystem accessed via `file://` URLs does not support `Syncable` unless `setWriteChecksum(false)` was called on that FileSystem instance so as to disable checksum creation.
 After which, obviously, checksums are not generated for any file.